 Welcome to the Swan Bay Jetty Fishing Guide.
 Swan Bay is a lovely rural township found between Geelong and Queenscliff along the Bellarine Peninsula.
-The Jetty is a narrow pier over quite shallow and weedy water located on swan bay road.
+The Jetty is a narrow pier over relatively shallow and weedy water located on Swan Bay Road.
 The pier can provide good land-based fishing.
 Species such as garfish, leatherjackets and gummy sharks are common catches in the immediate area.
-Whilst most of the pier will see you fishing in quite shallow water the final section of the pier will get you into deeper areas.
+Whilst most of the pier will see you fishing in relatively shallow water, the final section of the pier will get you into deeper areas.

 Things to do at Swan Bay

 Swan Bay is a small town on the Bellarine Peninsula in southern Victoria.
 This is a beautiful spot with surrounding beaches, rock pools, ocean views and plenty of photo opportunities.
-Cycling along the patched pathways overlooking the bay is a popular thing to do in the area.
-Nearby townships including Queenscliff is a spot to catch the renowned ferry to the Mornington peninsula.
-It’s the direct entrance to Port Phillip Bay and the township is surrounded by the ocean.
-The town has lots of character with lovely beach fronts, historic shop fronts, restaurants and cafes many overlooking the harbour.
-There are several local attractions including the historic lighthouse, museum, gallery, observation deck, Bellarine railway and grand hotel.
-The town is well known for catching the ferry between Queenscliff and the Mornington Pensilau to visit popular townships such as Sorrento and Portsea.
-The rail line is often an attraction featuring large steam trans as Thomas the tank characters.
+Cycling along the patched pathways overlooking the bay is a popular activity in the area.
+Nearby townships, including Queenscliff, are spots to catch the renowned ferry to the Mornington Peninsula.
+It’s the direct entrance to Port Phillip Bay, and the ocean surrounds the township.
+The town has lots of character with lovely beach fronts, historic shop fronts, restaurants and cafes, many overlooking the harbour.
+There are several local attractions, including the landmark lighthouse, museum, gallery, observation deck, Bellarine railway and grand hotel.
+The town is well known for catching the ferry between Queenscliff and the Mornington Peninsula to visit popular townships such as Sorrento and Portsea.
+The rail line is often an attraction featuring large steam train as Thomas the Tank characters.

 Fishing at Swan Bay Jetty

-The jetty is in quite an isolated area which generally has ample room for fishing.
-The kids will need to be closely supervised when on the pier as it’s very narrow.
-Despite being narrow and over shallow waters we do see occasional good size fish caught from this jetty.
-Adjacent to the jetty is the new boat ramp which was established in 2011 as the first of Victoria’s environment-friendly ramps built without any timber and is expected to last significantly longer than traditional timber jetties.
+The jetty is located in a relatively isolated area, which generally has ample room for fishing.
+The kids will need to be closely supervised when on the pier, as it’s very narrow.
+Despite being narrow and over shallow waters, we do see occasional good-sized fish caught from this jetty.
+Adjacent to the jetty is the new boat ramp, which was established in 2011 as the first of Victoria’s environment-friendly ramps built without any timber and is expected to last significantly longer than traditional timber jetties.
 It’s suitable for boats under 5 meters in length.

 • garfish